felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 `HEAD` state.
 As such, Git will not let us delete that branch unless we force it to.

 [^1]: In fact, Git would permanently delete all contents associated with those commits next time it tries to cleanup its internal data structures.

 # Merging Branches

-We've seen what branches are and how they relate to commits.
-The next building block to be examined is how to merge work from one branch into another.
-There are many different ways to accomplish this, and the choice depends on what we want the final commit history to look like.
+We've seen what branches are and how they relate to commits, but how do we merge work from one branch into another?
+There are different ways to accomplish this, and the choice depends on what we want the final commit history (i.e. the graph) to look like.

 ## Easy Merging: Fast-Forward

-Let's consider the scenario we had before:
+Consider the scenario from before:

 ![](ready_to_merge.svg){style="display:block; margin: auto;"}

-Suppose the work from the `feature1` branch has been tested and is ready to be merged back into `master`.
+Suppose the work from the `feature1` branch is ready to be merged back into `master`.
 To emphasize: we want to merge `feature1` into `master`, not the other way around (more on this later).

 Well, lucky us, nobody has committed into master since the work on `feature1` started!
-Because **all commits in `master` are also in `feature1`**, Git can simply move the `master` pointer forward, a method known as a *fast forward*:
+Because **all commits in `master` are also in `feature1`**, Git can simply move the `master` pointer *forward*, a method known as a *fast forward*:

 ![](after_merge.svg){style="display:block; margin: auto;"}

-This method is always free of conflicts, that is, it will never require manual intervention to resolve edits made in the same file on the two branches being merged.
+This method is always free of conflicts, that is, it will never require manual intervention to resolve issues arising from edits made in the same file on the two branches being merged.

 The `feature1` branch is now irrelevant and can be deleted: